fworks/algorithms-spring-boot/README.md

 ### app-algorithms

-Sub project for the app gateway project.
+Sub project for the app gateway micro service project.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/app-algorithms)

 ### data-structures

-Sub project with data structures implementation.
+Sub project with data structures library implementation.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/data-structures)

 ### searching-service

-Sub project for the searching service.
+Sub project for the searching micro service.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/searching-service)